GeorgeHNTR/portfolio/Security-Review-Process.md

 ## Other Questions

 1. What is your preferred communication channel (Discord, Twitter, Telegram)?
-2. Are you okay with us publishing the security review report after you apply fixes?
+2. Are you okay with me publishing the security review report after you apply fixes?
-3. Are you okay with us being transparent with our work, findings and payment?
+3. Are you okay with me being transparent with our work, findings and payment?

 ## Disclaimer